az-digital/az_quickstart/CONTRIBUTING.md

   * [Slack](https://uarizona.slack.com) is our main source of communications.
     * Use the `#azdigital-quickstart` channel for questions/comments related to this project.
-    * Use the `#friday-meetings` channel to ask questions or get updates related to Arizona Digital meetings.
+    * Use the `#azdigital-meetings` channel to ask questions or get updates related to Arizona Digital meetings, and workshops.
     * Use the `#azdigital-general` channel to ask general questions related to Arizona Digital.
   * A basic understanding of [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).